mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 Prediction was complicated by the fact that the predictor must be written in fixed point, because floating point calculations are not necessarily guaranteed to be deterministic.
 But after a few days of tweaking and experimentation, I was able to write a ballistic predictor for position, linear and angular velocity that matched the PhysX integrator within quantize resolution about 90% of the time.

-These lucky cubes get encoded with another bit: _perfect prediction_, leading to another order of magnitude improvement!
+These lucky cubes get encoded with another bit: _perfect prediction_, leading to another order of magnitude improvement.
 For cases where the prediction doesn't match exactly, I encoded small error offset relative to the prediction.

 In the time I had to spend, I not able to get a good predictor for rotation.
 I blame this on the smallest three representation, which is highly numerically unstable, especially in fixed point.
 In the future, I would not use the smallest three representation for quantized rotations.

 It was also painfully obvious while encoding differences and error offsets that using a bitpacker was not the best way to read and write these quantities.
-Something like a range coder or arithmetic compressor that can represent fractional bits, and dynamically adjust a its model to the differences would give much better results, but I was already within my bandwidth budget at this point and couldn't justify any further noodling :)
+I'm certain that something like a range coder or arithmetic compressor that can represent fractional bits, and dynamically adjust a its model to the differences would give much better results, but I was already within my bandwidth budget at this point and couldn't justify any further noodling :)

 # Synchronizing Avatars

 After several months of work, I made the following progress:

-* Proof that state synchronization works with Unity and PhysX
+* Proof that state synchronization works with Unity and PhysX.
-* Stable stacks in the remote view (while quantizing both sides)
+* Stable stacks in the remote view while quantizing state on both sides.
 * Bandwidth reduced to the point where all four players can fit in 1mbps.

 The next thing I needed to implement was interaction with the simulation via the touch controllers.
-This part was a lot of fun, and in fact was my favorite part of the project.
+This part was a lot of fun, was my favorite part of the project.

 I hope you enjoy these interactions.
 There was a lot of experimentation and tuning to make simple things like picking up, throwing, passing from hand to hand feel good, even crazy adjustments to ensure throwing worked great, while placing objects on top of high stacks could still be done with high accuracy.

 But when it comes to networking, in this case the game code doesn't count.
-All the networking cares about is that avatars are represented by a head and two hands driven by the tracked headset and touch controllers.
+All the networking cares about is that avatars are represented by a head and two hands driven by the tracked headset and touch controller positions and orientations.

-To synchronize this I captured the position and rotations of the avatar components in _FixedUpdate_ along the rest of the physics state, and started applying these positions in the remote view.
+To synchronize this I captured the position and orientation of the avatar components in _FixedUpdate_ along the rest of the physics state, and started applying these positions in the remote view.

 But when I first networked this, it looked _absolutely awful_.
 Why?

-After a bunch of debugging I worked out that the avatar state was sampled from the touch hardware at render framerate in _Update_, and was applied on the other machine at _FixedUpdate_, causing jitter because the avatar sample time didn't line up with _FixedUpdate_ on the remote machine.
+After a bunch of debugging I worked out that the avatar state was sampled from the touch hardware at render framerate in _Update_, and was applied on the other machine at _FixedUpdate_, causing jitter because the avatar sample time didn't line up with the current time in the remote view.

-To fix this I stored the difference between physics and render time when sampling avatar state, and included this offset in the avatar state in each packet.
+To fix this I stored the difference between physics and render time when sampling avatar state, and included this in the avatar state in each packet.
 Then I added a jitter buffer with 100ms delay to received packets, solving network jitter from time variance in packet delivery and enabling interpolation between avatar states to get a sample at the correct time.

 To synchronize cubes held by avatars, while a cube is parented to an avatar hand, I set the cube's _priority factor_ to -1, stopping it from being sent with regular physics state updates.
-While a cube is attached to a hand, I include its cube id and relative position and rotation as part of the avatar state.
+While a cube is attached to a hand, I include its id and relative position and rotation as part of the avatar state.
 In the remote view, cubes are attached to the avatar hand when the first avatar state arrives with that cube parented to it, and detached when regular physics state updates resume, corresponding to the cube being thrown or released.

 # Bidirectional Flow